 S&R Lounge at Hotel Zetta, San Francisco by Dawson Design Associates

-Following the opening of Hotel Zetta in San Francisco earlier this year, the hotel lobby area is now ready to be brought into play.
+Following other bar decor ideas and the opening of Hotel Zetta in San Francisco earlier this year, the hotel lobby area is now ready to be brought into play.
 S&R Lounge, a two-story bar, and lounge, is designed as a playground for San Francisco’s tech-savvy inhabitants, with a pool table, shuffleboard, Nintendo Wii U consoles and an interactive wall configured after the retro classic Plinko game.
 As S&R is short for salvage and rescue, Seattle-based Dawson Design Associates has embraced the city’s device in retaining and repurposing the old, including all artworks.

 Bibo Ergo Sum at West Hollywood, California by Home Studios